Russian missiles reportedly stray over Polish border, killing two

-Two Russian missiles reportedly went off their course over Ukraine and hit a Polish village, killing two people, the Associated Press reported on November 14, citing a US intelligence official.
+Two Russian missiles reportedly went off their course over Ukraine and hit a Polish village, killing two people, according to news reports on November 14, citing a US intelligence official.

 The report shook Poland, a Nato member, unleashing a flurry of speculation about how the alliance should respond.
 Officials in Poland and the US urged caution in an already tense situation on a day when Russia launched a barrage of 100 missiles over Ukraine.